kgonz038/Tip-Calc-GUI-Project/README.md

 # Tip-Calc-GUI-Project

 **Summary:**
-First attempt at Java GUI, or Graphical User Interface, and learning how to add buttons, drop down events and more user interactions.
+This project was my first attempt at Java GUI, or Graphical User Interface, and learning how to add buttons, drop down events and more user interactions.
 This application simulates a tip calculator based on 20% percent.
 This is done by utilizing text fields, labels, actions, scenes and event handlers.